A man takes a photo of a woman on a hike in the sunset.Photo Credit:

 The images are free to be downloaded and used as long as you visibly attribute Jopwell.

-While you’ll find these images on Flickr, which I’ve already mentioned, I thought this particular set deserved a special mention.
-This is an album of photos of women of color in tech, started the founders of #WOCinTech Chat
+While you’ll find these images on Flickr, which we’ve already mentioned, we thought this particular set deserved a special mention.
+WOCinTech is an album of photos of women of color in tech, started by the founders of #WOCinTech Chat

 The images can be used as long as you attribute #WOCinTech Chat or wocintechchat.com.
 (While the team isn’t updating the album with new photos anymore, there are over 500 images to choose from.)

-PicJumbo was created back in 2013 with a host of images regular stock photo sites had rejected due to “lack of quality”.
-Fastforward a decade and the site offers more than 2.5 million images for any kind of use — free of charge with no registration required.
+Fast forward a decade, and the site offers more than 2.5 million images for any kind of use — free of charge with no registration required.

 You can also get new free images by subscribing to their newsletter.
 (If you have the budget to spare, do check out their premium photo collections, like this one.
 They even offer vertical images for Instagram Stories content — or new wallpapers for your phone.)

-Similar to Canva, VistaCreate is a graphic design tool that has a host of royalty-free images for you to use in your designs (though you’ll have to create an account to download).
+Similar to Canva, VistaCreate is a graphic design tool that has a host of royalty-free images for you to use in your designs (though you’ll have to create an account to download them).

 free-images